MartinSekeras/DJI_VideoOrganizer/README.md

 Open issues or PRs if you find bugs or want features (recursive scan, move instead of copy, light mode toggle, etc.).

 Enjoy your organized footage!

+## Disclaimer

+Some portions of this software were writen using AI, specifically the input / output and copying system behind it as I have never done something like this.
+Sorry if thats a deal breaker.